-- 1 block extra-firm tofu, cut into small cubes
+- 1 350g block extra-firm tofu, pressed and cut into cubes

 - 2 cloves garlic, minced

-- Heat olive oil in saucepan over medium-high heat, add the cubed tofu and sauté until evenly browned on all sides.
+- Heat ½ of the olive oil in saucepan over medium-high heat, add tofu and sauté until evenly browned on all (or most) sides.

-- Add the carrot, celery, kale, vegetable broth, and ground ginger.
-Simmer for 5 minutes.
+- Add the vegetable broth and simmer for 5 minutes.

-- Add the mushrooms and frozen peas.
-Simmer for another 5 minutes or until vegetables are almost tender.
+- Add frozen peas and simmer for another 3-5 minutes, or until the vegetables are just tender.

 - Keep pasta and soup separate until ready to serve.
 Divide cooked pasta into bowls and top with hot soup.